thatguywiththatname/selfhosted/setup/README.md

 ## Requirements

-Going through these steps will install all of the required dependencies as well as set up the necessary users and permissions
+Going through these steps will install all of the required dependencies as well as set up the necessary users, groups, and permissions

  - Make sure the package list is up to date (apt update, upgrade)